-One of the most prominent setbacks of the virtual healthcare system is its inability to substitute for one-on-one doctor visits for acute care and also the cost of medical bills.
-A recently done survey showed that the 24/7 accessibility and availability of telemedicine made just an equal distribution of the necessary services through the whole week.
-This makes it possible for your employees to consult a doctor or make appointments even outside work hours, thereby reducing the need to be absent from work.
+One of the major setbacks of the virtual healthcare system is its inability to substitute for one-on-one doctor visits for acute care and also the cost of medical bills.
+A recently done survey showed that the 24/7 accessibility and availability of telemedicine made just an equal distribution of the necessary services throughout the whole week.
+This allows your employees to consult a doctor or make appointments outside work hours, reducing the need to be absent.

-This same survey also revealed that the most common to be diseases such as bladder/urinary tract infections (6%), cold, flu and pertussis (12%) and sinusitis (20%).
+This same survey also revealed that the most common are diseases such as bladder/urinary tract infections (6%), cold, flu and pertussis (12%) and sinusitis (20%).
 The vendors upon which the survey was done “admitted that they had been able to solve most of the patient's issues and address their conditions 83 per cent of the time” and that out of the 83 per cent, about 60 per cent of the issues had been addressed and solved through a prescription.
-If this is made available for your employees, it would not only help reduce recovery time but also increase productivity at work.
+Making this available for your employees would help reduce recovery time and increase productivity at work.

 Mental health is one of the most common reasons why employees miss work.
-A study by AXA PP Healthcare showed that anxiety (25%) was one of the leading reasons why employees missed work and also a common cold (23%).
-These are very common excuses which have a profound effect on the company’s overall performance.
+A study by AXA PP Healthcare showed that anxiety (25%) was one of the leading reasons why employees missed work and a common cold (23%).
+These are prevalent excuses that profoundly affect the company’s overall performance.

-A virtual doctor’s visit can easily help diagnose and treat symptoms of flu and also the common cold.
+A virtual doctor’s visit can quickly help diagnose and treat symptoms of the flu and also the common cold.
 But on the other hand, depression, anxiety, stress and other related issues are a bit more complex.
-Although the signs of mental health illnesses or problems might be harder to identify as an employer compared to other illnesses such as the flu, they are all significant and should be accustomed the same care and effort in other to improve employees health and performance.
+Although the signs of mental health illnesses or problems might be harder to identify as an employer than other illnesses, such as the flu, they are all significant.
+They should be accustomed to the same care and effort to improve employees' health and performance.

-When mental health issues begin to affect the workplace and performance negatively, it is termed presenteeism.
-This simply implies that a workers physical presence at work is almost as good as his absence.
+When mental health issues negatively affect the workplace and performance, it is termed presenteeism.
+This implies that a worker's physical presence at work is almost as good as his absence.
 This is because; the employee is unable to function effectively.
-Just as absenteeism, presenteeism is also capable of costing the company its general performance and also some money.
+Just like absenteeism, presenteeism can also cost the company its general performance and some money.

-The virtual health system through the use of telemedicine is capable of handling and solving mental health issues.
-Some benefits of telepsychiatry to mental health that has been drawn out by Psychiatry.org include decreased stigma, better access to healthcare, the ability to set appointments at the patient’s convenience and more.
+The virtual health system, through the use of telemedicine, is capable of handling and solving mental health issues.
+Some benefits of telepsychiatry to mental health drawn out by Psychiatry.org include decreased stigma, better access to healthcare, the ability to set appointments at the patient’s convenience and more.

-Mobidoctor medical professionals also offer online video therapy for certain conditions such as eating disorders, depression, anxiety, substance abuse and many more problems.
-A mentally stable and healthy employee would, in turn, produce a productive and high performing company.
+Mobidoctor medical professionals also offer online video therapy for conditions such as eating disorders, depression, anxiety, substance abuse, etc. A mentally stable and healthy employee would, in turn, produce a productive and high-performing company.

 It would mean no more days or weeks of sick leave and better efficiency.
-Telemedicine doesn’t just help address and treat diseases; it also focuses on the prevention of diseases to improve workplace performance and productivity.
+Telemedicine doesn’t just help address and treat diseases; it also focuses on preventing diseases from improving workplace performance and productivity.

-Through telemedicine, employees can attend video therapies with their physicians for advice, labs, prescriptions and more at their convenience and also able to juggle this with work regardless of their working hours.
-This makes telemedicine very reliable and a great option for most people.
+Through telemedicine, employees can attend video therapies with their physicians for advice, labs, prescriptions and more at their convenience and can juggle this with work regardless of their working hours.
+This makes telemedicine very reliable and an excellent option for most people.

-It is rather unfortunate, that the conventional healthcare system is focused on the sick-care model, meaning that they allocate more value to the treatment and cure of most diseases rather than the prevention.
-Most of the recent researches on telemedicine and disease prevention are focused on certain diseases such as coronary artery disease, diabetes and more.
+It is rather unfortunate that the conventional healthcare system is focused on the sick-care model, meaning that they allocate more value to the treatment and cure of most diseases rather than prevention.
+Most recent research on telemedicine and disease prevention focuses on certain diseases, such as coronary artery disease, diabetes and more.

-The Rural Health Information Hub revealed that telemedicine has made a positive impact in a lot of patients with chronic conditions such as diabetes, by helping save them not just time but also money whilst providing them with necessary information and advice needed concerning self-management.
+The Rural Health Information Hub revealed that telemedicine had made a positive impact on a lot of patients with chronic conditions such as diabetes by helping save them not just time but also money whilst providing them with the necessary information and advice needed concerning self-management.

-Just as with chronic conditions, Telehealth also helps in the prevention of some common illnesses such as flu, common cold, migraines and more.
-It also helps to tackle mental health diseases, thereby preventing both absenteeism and presenteeism.
+Just as with chronic conditions, Telehealth also helps prevent common illnesses such as flu, common cold, migraines and more.
+It also helps tackle mental health diseases, thereby preventing absenteeism and presenteeism.

 A Healthy Employee is a Happy One

-You feel good, you do well and you feel better you also do better.
-The virtual medicine puts employees in control of their general health, by complete and convenient access to healthcare at any time and anywhere.
+You feel good, you do well and you feel better.
+You also do better.
+Virtual medicine puts employees in control of their general health, by providing complete and convenient access to healthcare at any time and anywhere.
 These create an appositive impact in their workplaces and their families, making them happier, healthier, fulfilled and more effective.

-For example, if one of your best or topmost employees begins to complain of or goes down with frequent and severe headaches, this would, in turn, cause a major reduction in productivity and performance levels.
-In line with this development, you recommend the telemedicine services which you have just acquired for company, and it grants your employee immediate access to a doctor who in turn reveals possible causes of his or her problem.
-Now all these have happened possibly within just within a few minutes and your employee didn’t even have to visit a hospital or miss even as little as an hour from work.
+For example, if one of your best or topmost employees begins to complain of or goes down with frequent and severe headaches, this would, in turn, cause a significant reduction in productivity and performance levels.
+In line with this development, you recommend the telemedicine services you have just acquired for the company.
+It grants your employee immediate access to a doctor who, in turn, reveals possible causes of his or her problem.
+Now all these have happened possibly within just a few minutes, and your employee didn’t even have to visit a hospital or miss even as little as an hour of work.
 Amazing, right?

-Now this shows you how certain ailments or illness (after identification and treatment) can bring about a better lifestyle, mental and physical health through telemedicine
+Now this shows you how certain ailments or illnesses (after identification and treatment) can bring about a better lifestyle and mental and physical health through telemedicine.

-In conclusion, telemedicine has been found to cause a reasonable reduction in employee workplace absenteeism and also improve workplace productivity and performance.
-You are only really prepared for true success when you put into view your team’s or employee’s care and wellbeing.
+In conclusion, telemedicine has been found to cause a reasonable reduction in employee workplace absenteeism and improve workplace productivity and performance.
+You are only really prepared for true success when you put into view your team’s or employees’ care and well-being.